 Organisations of all sizes – and especially small businesses – have increasing demands to make sure their teams are correctly trained and up-to-date with passes, qualifications and required training to carry out their role or maintain their qualifications status.

 But the admin time involved can be significant without the help of automation to do the heavy lifting on the admin side.

 There are also Compliance obligations and the need to have records accessible and in one place so that personal data is recorded.
 (GDPR will require even tighter control of such information.)

 But the added functionality further enhances the ‘self-service‘ element of HRLocker, which frees up time for managers to focus on proactive deliverables rather than time-consuming admin.

 Carrying out a TNA has some distinct advantages:

-HRLocker Admins and Managers can now send out requests to their teams at organisation, office and department level – right down to individual employees.
+HRLocker Admins and Managers can now send out requests to their teams at the organisation, office and department level – right down to individual employees.

 All activity is recorded and exportable like all other data logged in the system.
 So your whole cycle of requesting needs, assigning, recording and approving training items is both taken care of and documented in a secure environment.